 - Participants will be directly identifiable

 The IRB encourages all faculty who plan to include research with human subjects in their curriculum to contact the IRB office in order to verify review guidelines and ensure efficient review, if necessary.
-Any questions regarding the need for review can be directed to the Research Office at 918-561-1400.

 - Step 2: Determining the Level of Review